 Customer Service and Technical Support:

 LevelUp support is fairly minimalist.
-They do offer a customer service line at 855-538-3542, but not widely advertised and it’s not 24/7.
+There’s a customer service line at 855-538-3542, but not widely advertised and it’s not 24/7.
 You can leave a message after hours, though, and they’ll get back to you ASAP (in theory).
 For most problems, they want you to utilize their on-site form for email support.

-You will, however, find a respectable FAQ portal on the LevelUp site that contains all the information you could want as long as your problems aren’t account-specific.
+You will, however, find a respectable FAQ portal on the LevelUp site that contains most of the information you could wan,t as long as your problems aren’t account-specific.